alexshank/misc-python/README.md

-# Python Scripts
+# Python Programs
-Various python scripts for basic tasks
+Various python programs for making my life easier.

-## Financial record CSV formatter
-Designed to take read in credit card transcation data given in specific format, then reformat relevant data into a CSV file for financial records.
+## python-manager
+Manage a collection of todo lists that track priority, deadlines, and item details.

+## financial-analysis
+Designed to give a visualization of yearly transactions consolidated into a CSV file.